 In the Fall of 2009, ABC Columbia became the first television station in Columbia to launch its newscasts in High Definition.
 This improvement allowed the station to broadcast with the highest progressive video quality with the sharpest weather graphics available in the industry.
 On October 12, 2010, ABC Columbia aired Columbia’s first HD live shot, and on November 2, 2010, ABC Columbia was the first station to stream live video to the iPhone, Android, and Blackberry devices during Columbia’s only continuous online election coverage for Vote 2010.

-We are proud to be serving as Columbia’s innovative television station since 1953, carrying the commitment and legacy of those desiring to give you the highest level of quality entertainment and a clean, straightforward newscast that is truly local.
-From 1953 until today, ABC Columbia is proud to be at home in the Midlands.
+We are proud to be serving as Columbia’s most innovative television station since 1953, carrying the commitment and legacy of those desiring to give you the highest level of quality entertainment and news.